gamesbook/protograf/docs/source/card_decks.rst

 ..
 NOTE::

    A Card's sequence number depends on how the data for the Deck is sourced;
-   usually it will correspond to the order that it is read from the Excel or CSV file.
+   usually it will correspond to the order that it is read from an Excel or CSV file.

 Examples of Card sequence numbers supplied as *strings*: